- Mental Health

 We run public sessions of Mental Health First Aid, or you can contact us about bringing Mental Health First Aid to your community or workplace.

-Why choose to take Mental Health First Aid through Canadian Mental Health Association Vancouver-Fraser?
+Why choose to take Mental Health First Aid through the Canadian Mental Health Association Vancouver-Fraser?

 MHFA Basic is intended for adults interacting with adults (18 years and older).
 This course focuses on the four most common mental health disorders including substance-related, mood-related, anxiety and trauma-related, and psychotic disorders.
 Participants who take this course are well prepared to interact confidently about mental health with their family, friends, communities, and workplaces.